River Devon, Clackmannanshire

-The River Devon (formerly Dovan, Duibhe) is a tributary of the River Forth in Clackmannanshire, Scotland.
+The River Devon (formerly Dovan, Duibhe) is a tributary of the River Forth in Clackmannanshire and Perth & Kinross, Scotland.

 Geography and hydrology

 The source of the river is Blairdenon Hill in the Ochils at an altitude of 1800 ft.

 Upper areas have been dammed, creating Upper Glendevon, Lower Glendevon and Castlehill reservoirs.

 The Devon then flows east and southeast through Glendevon, turning southwest at Crook of Devon and then continuing westwards, meandering across its flood plain along the foot of the Ochil Hills.
 It reaches the River Forth to the west of Alloa at the small village of Cambus.

 The UK Centre for Ecology & Hydrology, (part of UK's Natural Environment Research Council, NERC) describes the catchment area thus:

 "Headwaters are steep; lower valley is broad and very flat.

 Bedrock extrusive igneous rocks, 50% overlain by superficial deposits.

 Land use arable in the valley; grassland in headwaters, some forest."
 The catchment covers an area of 181 km2.